 Feet to Flight is a travel site for trekkers and adventurers and sightseers.
 I’m Mary Lyons, an international teacher with a serious case of wanderlust.
 It seems to get worse the more I travel.
 I’ve been teaching internationally for 11 years, mostly in the Middle East, and I’ve been to 40 countries so far.
 I didn’t decide to create a travel blog until a year ago.
-I’ve got lots of content and not a lot of time to spend adding it, so I’ve resigned from my job and as of May, I’ll be a full-time travel blogger, house sitter, 50-dollar-a-day traveler.
-Is it May yet?
+I’ve got lots of content and not a lot of time to spend adding it, so I’ve resigned from my job and as of July, I’ll be a full-time travel blogger, house sitter, 50-dollar-a-day traveler.

 Sometimes people ask me why I travel alone so much and do I really enjoy it.
 Not all of my trips are solo, but the majority of them are.
 I love being a solo female traveler.
 It gives me the freedom to spend my time my way when I travel.
 But sometimes it’s nice to have a travel buddy to talk to and get lost with.